KumuthuA/metaphor-search-engine/README.md

 # BuildingTextCorpusandSearchApplication
-The development of a versatile search application that leverages this corpus, serving as a valuable resource for poets, language enthusiasts, and researchers.
-The application is designed to cater to specific user needs and enhance the appreciation of metaphorical expressions in these languages.
+The objective of the Sinhala Metaphor Search Engine is to provide a valuable resource for poets, writers, students, and language enthusiasts who want to explore and understand metaphors in Sinhala literature and creative works.
+It will enable users to search, explore, and analyse Sinhala metaphors based on various attributes.

 ## Getting Started

 These instructions will help you set up and run the project on your local machine.